Emosewaj/IW4x/README.md

 ***

-IW4x Batch installer
+IW4x GUI and Batch installer
 Written by Emosewaj, improved with bug reports from the community.
+GUI uses .NET 4.6.1, written in C#
-Uses 7zip and wget.
+Batch installer uses 7zip and wget.